Superior Carpet cleaning Niles Illinois

 Many people of Native American ancestry lived in the area; Chief Blackhawk reportedly often smoked a peace pipe with Christian Ebinger.
 Article 4 of the Second Treaty of Prairie du Chien, signed on July 29, 1829 between the United States government and several chiefs of the Chippewa, Ottawa, and Potawatamie left particular tracts of land to individuals of mixed-Native American ancestry.
 Among them were Billy Caldwell, Victoria Pothier, and Jane Miranda.
 Land titled to these individuals eventually established part of the border of Niles.
 During the 1832 Black Hawk War, one band of Native Americans may have reached Billy Caldwell’s property as part of an attempt to reclaim land lost to the United States.
 Hostilities ended in 1833, and most Native Americans immediately left, moving west of the Mississippi River

 The Ebingers settled near Milwaukee and Touhy Avenues in the early 1830s.
 John Ebinger had been the head gardener for King William in Württemberg, Germany, but moved to the United States (initially Ann Arbor, Michigan) when he was 62.
 His eldest son Frederick had traveled to Chicago and worked on the pier or harbor by 1832, and was soon joined by his brother John Jr. and their wives, as well as John Plank.
 John Ebinger and his youngest son Christian (at 21 newly married to orphaned Barbara Reuhle of Stuttgart in 1834; both of whom walked the route to enable their elders to ride) packed and traveled to join them, but found Chicago too swampy to farm.
 After their horse stepped on a rattlesnake and died shortly after crossing the North Branch of the Chicago River on an Indian trail leading towards Milwaukee, the Ebingers built a cabin at Milwaukee and Harlem Avenues, and laid claim to 80 acres of land.
 The older Ebinger brothers (one of whom married the sister of Fort Dearborn’s commanders’ wife) soon joined them, as did the Planks.
 John Plank soon sold his house to Mr. Phillips, who opened a store and became the area’s first postmaster.
 Christian Ebinger or his son of the same name (born 1835 and the first white child born in the area, d.
-1879), became the first minister to be ordained in their German Evangelical Association, and served as the Village Collector, Township Assessor and Overseer of the Poor (from 1852-1865) and Highway Commissioner, as well as left seven surviving children.
+1879), became the first minister to be ordained in their German Evangelical Association, and served as the Village Collector, Township Assessor and Overseer of the Poor (from 1852 to 1865) and Highway Commissioner, as well as left seven surviving children.

 There is no clear indication of the origin of the name “Niles.”
 A Chicago Tribune article from 1929 opined that the name referred to the Niles Weekly Register, a popular newspaper published in the 1820s and 1830s by fervently nationalist (and abolitionist) Quaker Hezekiah Niles out of Baltimore, Maryland.
 His son William Ogden Niles published the newspaper from Washington, D.C. until it ceased publication in 1849; the Odgen family had longstanding connections with the Chicago area.
 Another belief is that the name “Niles” was named after Niles Construction which did much of the building early during the city’s founding.
 Alternatively, soldiers from Niles, Michigan reinforced Fort Dearborn during the Black Hawk War, and afterward may have sent word back about the rich farmland to the north.
 Three early families of settlers came from Niles, Michigan with troops or had relatives at Fort Dearborn.
 An early history of Cook County, Illinois reported that every two weeks a half-breed Indian traveled to Niles, Michigan for mail.
 By 1834 a twice-weekly stage connected Chicago and Niles.
 The North Branch Hotel was built in 1837 and the White House tavern in 1847.
 By 1839, a traveling German preacher visited Dutchman’s Point every two or three weeks.

 Niles Township was organized in a meeting at the North Branch Hotel on April 2, 1850, a year after John Odell donated land at Milwaukee and Harlem Avenues to build a second school (constructed by John Ketchem, who was active in the Methodist church) and four years after Joseph Curtis returned to England.
 Blacksmith Benjamin Lupton had returned to England to marry, then returned with his bride to Dutchman’s Point in 1840, and remained the settlement’s blacksmith for the next two decades.
 Residents later said the township name was chosen before the public meeting.
-The following year, the township adopted an ordinance to regulate livestock running amuck.
+The following year, the township adopted an ordinance to regulate livestock running amok.
 By 1858, Henry Harms had a store on Harms Avenue in Niles Center, the township’s other population center, which was later renamed Skokie.
 By 1890, that area had six saloons, two blacksmith shops and three churches.

 Other Areas In Illinois We Serve